 - Pay attention to details!
 When inspecting the repossessed horse trailer, it is essential to look at the small details.
 These details will provide you with a clearer insight into how the horse trailer was used and maintained by the previous owner.
 Remember, when viewing a repossessed horse trailer, the previous owner will not be available to answer your questions!

-- Take someone experienced with you: When buying a horse trailer, it would be best to take someone experienced with.
+- Take someone experienced with you: When buying a horse trailer, it would be best to take someone experienced with you.
 Ideally, it would be someone who is mechanically minded and experienced with repairing horse trailers.

 We’ve compiled a quick checklist for inspecting a Repossessed horse trailer